Katielee25/Rock-Paper-Scissors-Game/README.md

 ## Autoplay Feature

 This game includes an autoplay feature!
 The game will automatically play a round at regular intervals, allowing you to watch the outcomes without manually making choices.
+You can start autoplay by pressing a designated key.
+- Press `a` for auto play

+## Reset Score

+- A new feature allows you to reset the score.
+- A div element will appear, asking if you want to reset the score with yes or no buttons.
+- Press `/` to reset the score.

 ## Requirements